International Centre for Settlement of Investment Disputes: Disputes settled

+Since its founding, more than 1,000 cases have been brought to ICSID, all but 14 of which were arbitration cases.
+The remainder were conciliation cases.
+As of 2024, more than 700 cases have been concluded.

 The Indonesian government was sued in June 2012 by a London-based mining company Churchill Mining after the local government revoked the concession rights held by a local company in which the firm had invested.
 The government is countering the Churchill case, claiming that Churchill did not have the correct type of mining licences.

 In October 2012, an ICSID tribunal awarded a judgement of $1.8 billion for Occidental Petroleum against the government of Ecuador.
 Additionally, Ecuador had to pay $589 million in backdated compound interest and half of the costs of the tribunal, making its total penalty around $2.4 billion.
 The South American country annulled a contract with the oil firm on the grounds that it violated a clause that the company would not sell its rights to another firm without permission.
 The tribunal agreed the violation took place but judged that the annulment was not fair and equitable treatment to the company.

 Irish oil firm Tullow Oil took the Ugandan government to court in November 2012 after value-added tax (VAT) was placed on goods and services the firm purchased for its operations in the country.
 The Ugandan government responded that the company had no right to claim tax on such goods prior to commencement of drilling.

 Tobacco major Philip Morris sued Uruguay for alleged breaches to the Uruguay-Swiss BIT for requiring cigarette packs to display graphic health warnings and sued Australia under the Australia-Hong Kong BITS for requiring plain packaging for its cigarettes.
 The company claimed that the packaging requirements in both countries violate its investment.

 In the context of Nuclear power phase-out in Germany, Swedish Energy company Vattenfall sought compensation from the German government for the premature shut-down of nuclear plants.

+In July 2024, the International Center for Settlement of Investment Disputes ordered Morocco to pay $150 million to Corral Petroleum Holdings.